brandoncurtis/fpga/README.md

 0. `/opt/xilinx/14.7/ISE_DS/ISE/bin/lin64/ise` — restart the Xilinx ISE and verify that you no longer get the licensing error.

 0. Open the [Intro to Spartan FPGA Book](https://github.com/hamsternz/IntroToSpartanFPGABook) and work through the initial Switches_LEDs example.
-The GadgetFactory Papilio Duo contains the same Xilinx Spartan-6 FPGA as the Papilio Pro, so you'll select [the same FPGA settings](http://forum.gadgetfactory.net/index.php?/topic/2363-xlinx-ise-webtools-on-papilio-duo/) when setting up your FPGA sketch in ISE: `Spartan-6, device = XC6SLX9, package = TQG144, speed = 2`
+The GadgetFactory Papilio Duo contains the same Xilinx Spartan-6 FPGA as the Papilio Pro, so you'll select [the same FPGA settings](http://forum.gadgetfactory.net/index.php?/topic/2363-xlinx-ise-webtools-on-papilio-duo/) when setting up your FPGA sketch in ISE: `Spartan-6, device = XC6SLX9, package = TQG144, speed = 2`.
+The key file's you'll be creating are called 'constraints.ucf' and 'Switches_LEDs.vhd'; see my finished examples in the Switches_LEDs folder of this repo.

 0. Work through the example until you have successfully generated the bitfile that will be written to the FPGA.